-Observing the PC1 vs PC2 scores plot in the range between 1460 and 1260 cm-1 (54 % of total variance), the picture is more confused (Figure 1e).
-The objects do not form separate clusters, except for E which is mainly grouped in the second quadrant.
-The PC1 vs PC2 scores plot related to the range between 1250 and 1000 cm-1 (Figure 1f) accounts for 63 % of the total variance.
-In this case, a partial separation of the objects according to the position of the analytical spot in the coating system is identifiable: most of the E, V, and W are in the fourth, in the second and in the third quadrant, respectively.
+In the PC1 vs. PC2 scores plot in the range of 1,460–1,260 cm−1 (54 % of total variance), the picture was more chaotic (Figure 1e).
+Here, the objects did not form separate clusters, with the exception of E, which was mainly grouped in the second quadrant.
+The PC1 vs. PC2 scores plot related to the range of 1,250–1,000 cm−1 (Figure 1f) accounted for 63 % of the total variance.
+In this case, a partial separation of the objects according to the position of the analytical spot in the coating system was identifiable, with most of the E, V, and W in the fourth, second and third quadrant, respectively.

 Figure 2.
-PCA results obtained in the region between 1800 and 1400 cm-1: a) PC1 vs PC2 scores plot; b) PC1 vs PC3 scores plot; c) PC1, PC2 and PC3 loadings plot.
+PCA results obtained in the region between 1,800 and 1,400 cm−1: a) PC1 vs. PC2 scores plot; b) PC1 vs. PC3 scores plot; c) PC1, PC2, and PC3 loadings plot.
 E = epoxy resin, V = varnish, G = ground coat; W = wood; U = undefined.

-Observing the different examined regions, the objects distribution in the ranges 1800-1550 cm-1 and 1550-1450 cm-1 look the most promising to discriminate layers with referring to one single organic material and showing significant marker bands.
-On the other hand, spectra acquired at the interface between two adjacent layers with different composition do not always show a clear trend.
+On examining the different examined regions, the object distribution in the ranges of 1,800–1,550 cm−1 and 1,550–1,450 cm−1 appeared to be the most promising for discriminating the layers related to one single organic material and exhibiting significant marker bands.
+Meanwhile, the spectra acquired at the interface between two adjacent layers with different compositions did not always exhibit a clear trend.

-Under this scenario, a further PCA was calculated on the whole data set (97 spectra) considering the 1800-1400 cm-1 range and grouping all the “mixed” profiles in a separate class, labelled as U (undefined).
-Observing the PC1 vs PC2 scores plot (Figure 2a), it is possible to notice that objects associated with the varnish (V) spectral profiles are mostly grouped in the bottom left quarter of the PC1 vs PC2 plot, as these objects have both negative PC1 and PC2 scores.
-Most of the spectra identified as epoxy resin (E) correspond to the objects grouped in the bottom right quarter resulting from positive PC1 combined with negative PC2 values.
-Objects corresponding to spectra collected on the ground coat (G) do not form a sharp cluster in the PC1 vs PC2 scores plot, however all these objects are characterized by positive PC2 scores and most of them are well separated from the other layers.
-Wood (W) groups around the origin of PC1 and PC2 axes close to undefined layers (U).
+Following this, further PCA was performed on the entire data set (97 spectra) while considering the 1,800–1,400 cm−1 range and grouping all the ‘mixed’ profiles in a separate class, labelled as U (undefined).
+On examining the PC1 vs. PC2 scores plot (Figure 2a), it was clear that the objects associated with the varnish (V) spectral profiles were mostly grouped in the bottom left quarter of the plot, as these objects had both negative PC1 and negative PC2 scores.
+Meanwhile, most of the spectra identified as epoxy resin (E) corresponded to the objects grouped in the bottom right quarter, resulting from a positive PC1 combined with negative PC2 values.
+The objects corresponding to the spectra collected on the ground coat (G) did not form a sharp cluster in the PC1 vs. PC2 scores plot; however, all these objects were characterised by positive PC2 scores and most of them were well separated from the other layers.
+Wood (W) groups formed around the origin of the PC1 and PC2 axes close to the undefined layers (U).

 In addition, the third PC (accounting for 11 % of the variance) was investigated.
-From Figure 2b interpretation, the groups previously identified are confirmed, even though some of them are more scattered or form sub-groups.
+As Figure 2b shows, the previously identified groups were confirmed, even though some were more scattered or formed sub-groups.

-From the loadings plot (Figure 2c), the signals corresponding to the bands used to detect epoxy resin, varnish and ground coat (Table 2) - composed of proteins - appear the ones mostly influencing the spectra distribution in groups according to the different materials constituting the layers.
-It should be kept in mind that spectra were transformed by the first derivative, thus the maximum of diagnostic peaks is lost, but it corresponds to the inflection point of the loading profiles.
-As loadings can assume values from -1 to +1, variables approaching extreme values in Figure 2c are the ones with higher influence in constituting the PCs and, thus, they are responsible for spectra distribution in the scores plots (Figure 2a,b).
+From the loadings plot (Figure 2c), the signals corresponding to the bands used to detect epoxy resin, varnish, and ground coat (Table 2) – largely composed of proteins – appeared to be those that mostly influenced the spectra distribution in the groups according to the different materials constituting the layers.
+Here, it should be borne in mind that the spectra were transformed according to the first derivative, meaning the maximum of the diagnostic peaks was lost, while it did correspond to the inflection point of the loading profiles.
+As loadings can assume values from −1 to +1, the variables approaching extreme values in Figure 2c were those with a greater influence in constituting the PCs and, thus, were responsible for the spectra distribution in the score plots (Figure 2a,b).